-Why Add Micro-Videos to Your Content Marketing Strategy
+Why Add Micro-Videos to Your Content Marketing Strategy?

-Best Examples of Micro-Videos
+Great Examples of Micro-Videos

-A mini story by Apple, the point was to show off the pay by text feature on modern iPhones.
+A mini story by Apple, the point was to show off the pay-by-text feature on modern iPhones.

 It does it by showing a quick conversation via text by two people where one offers a payment via text which is then countered with a money request for more by the person they were paying.
 Simple, effective and very quick, it immediately conveys the product.